Kometa-Team/Kometa/docs/kometa/install/files.md

 Generally speaking, things that are documented as being part of the `config.yml` file can only be in the `config.yml` file.
 Things that are documented as being in other files can only be in those files.

-There are a few exceptions to this general rule, but those execptions are for the most part *settings* that override values that have been specified in the `config.yml`.
+There are a few exceptions to this general rule, but those exceptions are for the most part *settings* that override values that have been specified in the `config.yml`.
 For example, `config.yml` contains a default `collection_order`, and a collection file can override that order.
 "Larger" things like collection definitions can only be in collection files.

 ### The Kometa Defaults